-You may have already heard of our upcoming event called Americans in Paris Paint Provence, which will take place in May, 2020.
+You may have already heard of our upcoming event called Americans in Paris Paint Provence, which will take place in September 27-October 6, 2020.
 This once-in-a-lifetime workshop is a co-presented by Americans in Paris and Workshops in France, and will feature instruction by 5 of today’s contemporary masters.

 Americans in Paris is the brainchild of Vanessa Rothe, renowned fine artist, curator, author and designer, headquartered in the famed art center of Laguna Beach, California.
 We recently sat down with Vanessa to learn more about this amazing program, how it came about and what it means.

 WIF: What was the inspiration for your creation of the Americans in Paris art project?

 Americans in Paris started out with the initial idea to inspire some of the American artists of today to travel to Paris where so many great artists had gained inspiration through the ages, to collect exciting new ideas for their works of art.

 Following in the footsteps of the great American painters before them, such as Sargent, Whistler, and Cassat, a group of American realist and impressionist artists would travel to Paris, the City of Light, architecture, and fine art and draw inspiration from all that the city offered.
 There they would copy in museums, study the masters, absorb the culture, share ideas and inspiration and paint together with the goal of reaching the next level of mastery in their work.

 WIF: How does a project like this tie in with the purposes of you and other artists?